 With remote work increasing every year, companies have adapted to a more flexible work schedule.
 Not only does this leave employees with more freedom, but also more responsibility when it comes to their work and protecting themselves online.
-Symantec reported that between 2015 and 2017, the U.S. was the country most affected by targeted cyberattacks with 303 known large-scale attacks.
+According to the 2023 Global Threat Intelligence Report, the U.S. was the country most affected by targeted cyberattacks (65%).
 We’ve compiled some ways to keep your remote employees safe from any potential cyber threats.

 Provide a private network